Nominate someone you think would be a good fit and/or nominate yourself!

 Dr. Eric Goplerud is a clinical psychologist, and Vice President and Senior Fellow at NORC at the University of Chicago.
 A longtime member of the Unitarian Universalist Congregation of Fairfax, Eric has been involved in interfaith social justice efforts to end homelessness in Fairfax County and developing local solutions to climate change.
 His career and his advocacy stem from a common motivation: to bring people together to solve problems that most severely impact people who are poor, disadvantaged and vulnerable.

 Scott is a Unitarian-Universalist and co-founder of Faith Alliance for Climate Solutions.
 A FACS board member and vice-chair of external affairs, he is also chair of the advocacy committee.
 In that role, his focus has been on moving Virginia’s largest population center, Fairfax County, to address the climate emergency.
 As the organization’s representative to the Virginia Conservation Network’s legislative committee, he guides FACS’s statewide legislative strategy, works closely with advocacy teams, and helps to build coalitions.
 Previously, he was employed in the financial industry, where he was managing director of communications at New York Stock Exchange Regulation and director of communications at the Nasdaq Stock Market.
-A senior fellow at the investigative public watchdog Checks and Balances Project, he is a graduate of the University of Southern California.
+Scott is a graduate of the University of Southern California.
 Born in Pennsylvania, he is the grandson of coal miners.

 Shyamali Roy Hauth